-The SMS organization is tasked with the explicit purpose of developing and implementing a comprehensive SMS that goes beyond pipeline safety and is based on our 7 Safety Values:
+The SMS organization is tasked with the purpose of enhancing and expanding a comprehensive SMS that goes beyond pipeline safety that is based on SoCalGas's seven Safety Values:

 - 1. Leadership Commitment

 - 2. Risk Management

 - 3. Employee and Stakeholder Engagement

 - 4. Competence, Awareness and Training

 - 5. Emergency Preparedness and Response

 - 6. Safety and Compliance Assurance

 - 7. Continuous Improvement